 In a ring-shaped pattern around the magnetic poles, the particles encounter the upper layers of the atmosphere.
 In a process identical to the one that occurs inside a fluorescent light, energy is released as the light that we can observe from the Earth.
 Most Northern Lights “displays” take place at a height of around 100 km above the Earth’s surface.

-You will find numerous of Arctic adventures for people who hope to observe the aurora borealis on their visit.
+You will find numerous Arctic adventures for people who hope to observe the aurora borealis on their visit.
 The activities present a chance of catching the elusive lights while trying out an exotic pastime.
 One of the most popular ones is a trip to the Aurora Sky Station in Abisko National Park.

-If you are lucky to have this amazing opportunity boasting some of best Northern Lights viewing in the world, you will have a holiday memory of a lifetime.
+If you are lucky to have this amazing opportunity boasting some of the best Northern Lights viewing in the world, you will have a holiday memory of a lifetime.